Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2-React-Core-Concepts/lesson-2-React-Core-Concepts.md

 You built and refactored a great React app.
 Now, it's time to talk about the fundamental principles of React components and core concepts.

-In this lesson, you're going to briefly introduce a core concept that lives at the heart of React and that’s how to pass data around between different components.
+In this lesson, you're going to blearn a core concept that lives at the heart of React, and that’s how to pass data around between different components.

 I meet a lot of students who are both new to coding or new to React and one of the common sticking points is how to deal with data; passing it to other components, and getting other data back into the original, parent component.